 How was the exercise for you?
 What does it show?

 This exercise shows that the mental projection by our brain isn’t an accurate reflection of the reality, even though it may look right and be right most of the time.
-While we may think we can see everything, what we see before us may not be what’s really there.
+While we may think that we can see everything, what we see before us may not be what’s really there.

 Blind Spots in Personal Development

-Blind spots (defined in the context of personal development) refer to the aspects of ourselves we aren’t fully conscious of.
+Blind spots (defined in the context of personal development) refers to the aspects of ourselves we aren’t fully conscious of.
 This can refer to a broad spectrum of different things — our traits, values, actions, idiosyncrasies, habits, feelings, thoughts, etc.

 Why Uncover Blind Spots?

 Why is it important to know your blind spots?
 Because it is a necessary part of your personal growth.
-Blind spots are things you are unaware of.
+Blind spots are things that you are unaware of.
 Identifying our blind spots and understanding them heighten our self-awareness.

-When you uncover your blind spots and actively work on them, you start becoming more conscious as an individual, of your strengths and opportunity areas, the boundaries you operate within.
+When you uncover your blind spots and actively work on them, you become more conscious of your strengths and opportunity areas, and the boundaries that you are operating within.
 If you don’t uncover these blind spots, you will never be able to work on them, simply because you aren’t aware of their existence.